-Looking for some easy winter decor?
-Here are 21 ideas for decorating with pinecones to your winter decor (and they are free).
+Looking for some easy fall decor?
+Here are 21 ideas for decorating with pinecones for your fall and Christmas decor (and they are free).

 There is so much more to a simple pinecone than meets the eye: